 Even though through my past experiences, I have been conditioned to react a certain way (like when I hear a story about a little child being injured or dying, a woman losing a baby, a father in a car accident, etc. I automatically imagine it happening to me, my family, my child, my husband), I can change that.

 I am reminded of an excellent talk I heard recently by Donald L. Hallstrom in which he recounted a man who had let his life go to ruins.
-He said, "I have a bad temper, and that’s just the way I am!”
+He said, "I have

 I will not choose to act like that man.
 I will not give up.
 I will not give in.
 I will not believe that "I am just a worrier, and anxious person."
 I will not label myself like that.
 That is not who I am.
 That is not who I choose to become.
 Yes, this anxiety has plagued me now for many years and is deeply ingrained.
 Perhaps it will take many more years to overcome it, but I know that through Christ, and His all-powerful Atonement, I CAN!
 I can overcome it.
 I can beat it.
 I can win!
 Because He has already won.
 He has already fought for us.
 For me.
 And He has won.